Barack Obama citizenship conspiracy theories: Commentary and criticism

 Proponents of claims doubting Obama's eligibility have been dubbed "birthers" by their critics, who have drawn a parallel with 9/11 conspiracy theorists or "truthers".
-Leslie Savan of The Nation has compared the so-called "birthers" to other groups as well, including those who deny the moon landing, the Holocaust or global warming; "Teabaggers who refuse to believe they must pay taxes" and creationists who believe the earth is 6,000 years old.
+Leslie Savan of The Nation has compared the so-called "birthers" to other groups as well, including those who deny the Moon landing, the Holocaust or global warming, "Teabaggers who refuse to believe they must pay taxes" and creationists who believe the earth is 6,000 years old.
+Historian Matthew Dallek compares birtherism to conspiracy theories promoted by the John Birch Society (JBS), such as the JBS belief that the civil rights movement was part of a massive, Communist conspiracy from abroad.
+Birthers, he argues, "unwittingly tapped this inheritance."
 MSNBC political commentator Rachel Maddow has defined a "birther" as:

 A number of conservative commentators have criticized its proponents and their effect on the wider conservative movement.
 Talk show host Michael Medved has also been critical, calling them "the worst enemy of the conservative movement" for making other conservatives "look sick, troubled and not suitable for civilized company".
 Conservative columnist Ann Coulter has referred to them as "just a few cranks".

 An editorial in the Honolulu Star-Bulletin dismissed the claims about Obama's eligibility as proposing "a vast conspiracy involving Obama's parents, state officials, the news media, the Secret Service, think-tanks and a host of yet-to-be-uncovered others who have connived since Obama's birth to build a false record so that he could eventually seek the presidency 47 years later."
-The St. Petersburg Times' fact-checking website, PolitiFact.com, concluded its series of articles on the birth certificate issue by saying:
+The St. Petersburg Times' fact-checking website, PolitiFact, concluded its series of articles on the birth certificate issue by saying:

 In November 2008, commentator and social critic Camille Paglia criticized the "blathering, fanatical overkill" of the topic, but also questioned Obama's response: "Obama could have ended the entire matter months ago by publicly requesting Hawaii to issue a fresh, long-form, stamped certificate and inviting a few high-profile reporters in to examine the document and photograph it," she said.
 A parenthetical in the same article noted that "the campaign did make the 'short-form' certificate available to Factcheck.org."

 Factcheck.org noted, "The Hawaii Department of Health's birth record request form does not give the option to request a photocopy of your long-form birth certificate, but their short form has enough information to be acceptable to the State Department."